wumch/sockc/README.md

 # sockc

-A socks5 relay server, works as downstream of [csocks](https://github.com/wumch/csocks).
+A socks4/5 relay server, works as downstream of [csocks](https://github.com/wumch/csocks).
+NOTE: Not fully compatible with the standard [SOCKS5](http://www.ietf.org/rfc/rfc1928.txt) protocol.

 Configuration options worker-count, io-threads are not currently supported.